 McAllen Man Convicted of Receiving Child Pornography Videos

-McALLEN, Texas – A 27-year old resident of McAllen has entered a guilty plea to one count of receipt of child pornography, announced U.S. Attorney Kenneth Magidson.
+McALLEN, Texas – A 26-year old resident of McAllen has entered a guilty plea to one count of receipt of child pornography, announced U.S. Attorney Kenneth Magidson.

-Jesus Salvador Lara-Perez came to the attention of law enforcement following an investigation which began on Nov.
-8, 2015, into persons using the Internet to traffic in child pornography.
-A special agent with Immigration and Customs Enforcement’s Homeland Security Investigations (HSI) was able to locate and identify a computer as offering to participate in the receipt of child pornography videos through the peer-to-peer network on the Internet.
+Daniel Ramirez-Tobias came to the attention of law enforcement following an investigation which began on Aug.
+1, 2016, into persons using the Internet to traffic in child pornography.
+A special agent with HSI was able to locate and identify a computer as offering to participate in the receipt of child pornography videos through the peer-to-peer network on the Internet.
 Through the investigation, it was determined that the computer was located at a residence in McAllen.

-On June 28, 2016, authorities executed a federal search warrant at that residence, during which time they seized a laptop computer.
-A forensic examination on the computer revealed 198 videos and 109 images of child pornography involving clearly young children engaged in sexually explicit conduct.
-These videos included children under the age of 12 involved in sadistic conduct, bondage and other depictions of violence.
+On Oct.
+6, 2016, authorities executed a federal search warrant at that residence, during which time they seized a desktop computer.
+A forensic examination on the computer revealed video files of child pornography involving clearly young children engaged in sexually explicit conduct.
+These videos include children under the age of 12 involved in sadistic conduct such as bondage, bestiality and other depictions of violence.
 Some of the videos are of known victims as identified through the National Center for Missing and Exploited Children.

-Lara-Perez admitted he downloaded and viewed child pornography from the Internet, thereby receiving the child pornography found on his laptop computer.
-He admitted he had been downloading child pornography for approximately three years.
+Ramirez-Tobias admitted he downloaded and viewed child pornography from the Internet, thereby receiving the child pornography found on his computer.
+He further admitted to downloading and subsequently deleting approximately 100 videos of child pornography.

-U.S. District Judge Ricardo Hinojosa, who accepted the guilty plea today, has set sentencing for Feb.
-23, 2017.
-At that time, Lara-Perez faces a minimum of five and up to 20 years in federal prison and a possible $250,000 fine.
-He will remain in custody pending that hearing.
+U.S. District Judge Randy Crane, who accepted the guilty plea today, has set sentencing for Feb.
+9, 2017.
+At that time, Ramirez-Tobias faces a minimum of five and up to 20 years in federal prison and a possible $250,000 fine.
+He was permitted to remain on bond pending that hearing.

 HSI conducted the investigation.